SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 Design patterns should only be followed if the developer has good knowledge about them.

-Often they are used improperly, with little thought about a software project's future,
+They are often used improperly, with little thought about code flexibility.

 [/slide]